atiyasarwar/enumerator/README.md

 Wappalyzer can be added to Firefox as an extension.
 You can find it on the official Firefox Add-ons website.
 Simply click on "Add to Firefox" to install the extension. <br>

 ### Shodan <br>
+**Description:** <br>
-**Description:** Shodan is a search engine for internet-connected devices.
+Shodan is a search engine for internet-connected devices.
 It allows users to discover and explore devices connected to the internet, including servers, routers, webcams, and more.
 Shodan provides information about open ports, services running on those ports, and sometimes even specific vulnerabilities.
 It's widely used for both security research and reconnaissance. <br>

 **Information Gathered:** <br>
 * Open ports and services on a target server. <br>